rkgupta7463/Openinapp-Company-Assignment/README.md

   2. Installation

   First, clone the repository containing your project or create a new one:

-  bash

     # Clone your project repository
     git clone https://github.com/rkgupta7463/Openinapp-Company-Assignment.git